-Sheela Shenoi is an Assistant Professor of Medicine in the AIDS Program of the Section of Infectious Diseases at Yale University School of Medicine.
-She conducts clinical research on HIV/AIDS and tuberculosis with a focus on resource-limited settings.
-She evaluates strategies to improve diagnosis, linkage and retention in care, exploring the role of community-based services and community health workers to facilitate implementation.
+Sheela Shenoi is an Associate Professor of Medicine in the AIDS Program of the Section of Infectious Diseases and Associate Director of the Office of Global Health at Yale University School of Medicine.
+She conducts clinical research on tuberculosis and HIV/AIDS with a focus on resource-limited settings.
+She evaluates strategies to improve diagnosis, linkage and retention in care, in prison settings and exploring the role of community-based services to facilitate implementation.
 She prioritizes prevention strategies and integration of HIV and TB services.
-She serves as a member of Yale’s Global Health Program committee of the Department of Medicine.

-Acquired Immunodeficiency Syndrome; Community Health Workers; Delivery of Health Care; Health Services Research; Primary Prevention; Tuberculosis; Global Health; HIV Infections; AIDS-Related Opportunistic Infections; Community-Based Participatory Research
+Acquired Immunodeficiency Syndrome; Alcoholism; Community Health Workers; Delivery of Health Care; Health Services Research; Primary Prevention; Tuberculosis; Global Health; HIV Infections; AIDS-Related Opportunistic Infections; Community-Based Participatory Research; Opioid Epidemic

-Aging; Epidemiology Methods; Global Health; HIV/AIDS; Community Engagement; e-Health; Health Systems Strengthening; Tuberculosis; Health Equity, Disparities, Social Determinants and Justice; Implementation Science
+Aging; Epidemiology Methods; Global Health; HIV/AIDS; Community Engagement; Substance Use, Addiction; e-Health; Health Systems Strengthening; Tuberculosis; Health Equity, Disparities, Social Determinants and Justice; Implementation Science